What’s Facet Mediated Pain? Here’s how it’s relieved and managed with chiropractic care

 It is commonly referred to as a facet syndrome, capsulitis or synovitis.
 Chiropractors often use the term “Facet joint dysfunction”.
 It can affect the joints of the low back, neck or middle back.

-It is characterised by a sharp pain that is aggravated by movements such as leaning backwards, twisting or turning.
+This condition is characterised by a sharp pain that is aggravated by movements such as leaning backwards, twisting or turning.
 Many painful back or neck conditions (like whiplash or wry neck) have some type of facet joint injury or inflammation.

 What causes facet mediated pain?